UPPMAX/R-matlab-julia-HPC/docs/common/parallel.rst

    .. tabs::

-      .. tab:: Python

-         Python has different modules for achieving distributed programming, for instance ``multiprocessing`` and ``mpi4py``.
-The former is part of the Python standard library so you don't need to do further installations, while the latter needs to be installed.
-Also, one needs to learn the concepts of MPI prior to using the feautures offered by this module.

       .. tab:: Julia

          The mechanism here is called `Julia processes` which  can be activated by executing a script as follows